expo/expo/docs/pages/faq/z-index.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

-`zIndex` is the React Native analog of [CSS's `z-index` property](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) which lets the developer control what order components are displayed over one another.
+`zIndex` is the Expo and React Native analog of [CSS's `z-index` property](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) which lets the developer control the order in which components are displayed over one another.

 ## Default `zIndex` behavior